apache/beam/learning/tour-of-beam/learning-content/common-transforms/aggregation/count/description.md

 ]) | beam.combiners.Count.PerKey()
 ```

-And Count transforms work with strings too!
+`Count` transforms work with strings too!
 Can you change the example to count the number of words in a given sentence and how often each word occurs?

 Count how many words are repeated with `Count`: